Communicating Earth’s Deep Past through Research, Storytelling, and Hands‑On Discovery

 Faith & Purpose

 Pursuing palaeontology as a career has required resilience, perseverance, and meticulous planning.
 As a practicing Catholic, my faith has been integral to my journey.
 I credit God’s grace for guiding me through challenges and opportunities alike, shaping the path that has led me here.
 Each field expedition, project, and outreach effort has shaped not only my understanding of Earth’s history, but also my purpose in sharing it.
+You can explore some of these experiences in the photos below.

 Explore More